Spring Lake Recreation and Senior Center

 55+; Mon.-Fri.; 8:30 am-4:30 pm; Free

-Better Health of Cumberland County stops by and assists with any and all things regarding diabetes.
-You can opt to have a finger stick, have your vitals and/or your weight checked.
-This is all done in a private setting and your results are charted so they can monitor your progress each month.
-This is also a great way to learn of new resources that may be available to you to help with your diabetes as well as gain nutrition and exercise information.
-Please note that this should not replace any visits with your Primary Care Physician and should be used only as an additional resource.
-No sign-ins after 11:15 am.
+A nurse from Better Health of Cumberland County stops by and assists with any and all things regarding diabetes.
+You can opt to have a finger stick, have your vitals and/or your weight checked, and discuss diabetic topics.
+This is a 10 minute one on one with the nurse, in a private setting, and your results are charted so they can monitor your progress each month.
+This is also a great way to learn about any new local resources that may be available to you to help with your diabetes as well as gain nutrition and exercise information.
+Please note that this should not replace any visits with your Primary Care Physician and should be used only as a free, additional resource.
+The last sign-in accepted is at 11:15 am.
+Please call ahead to verify that the clinic is being held as weather, illness, or other scenarios may affect the scheduled day and time.

 55+; 2nd Wed. of each month; 9:35-11:30 am; Free